Windows Anytime Upgrade: Region availability

 When first announced, Anytime Upgrade was available in the United States, Canada, EMEA, European Union, Norway, Switzerland, and Japan, with Microsoft stating that availability of the program would expand after launch of Windows Vista.
 English version retail packaging for Anytime Upgrade was made available at the consumer launch of Windows Vista for North America and Asia-Pacific regions.

 In 2009, Ars Technica reported that Anytime Upgrade retail packaging for Windows 7 may only have been available in regions without broadband Internet access or where retail packaging was ineligible to be offered.
 Anytime Upgrade was available for Windows 7 in select regions.

-OEM availability

-Because of some issues that will occur after performing a Windows Anytime Upgrade, not all device manufacturers support this feature, including the following: